What Is High-Risk Life Insurance and Who Needs It?

 How long does it take to move to a lower risk classification?

-The timeline varies depending on the risk factor involved.
+The timeline varies depending on the risk factor.
 Smokers who quit can typically request reclassification after 12 months of documented tobacco-free status, though some insurers require up to 24 months.
 For cancer survivors, many insurers will consider a reclassification request after five years in remission, with some conditions eligible for review even earlier.
 Weight-related ratings can be reassessed once a sustained BMI improvement is documented over six to twelve months.
-The process usually requires updated medical records, lab results, and in some cases a new medical exam — but the premium savings that result can be significant enough to make the effort well worthwhile.
+The process usually requires updated medical records, lab results, and in some cases a new medical exam.
+The premium savings can be significant enough to make the effort well worthwhile.

 Is guaranteed issue life insurance worth it for high-risk applicants?